 ATTENTION: All registered public program attendees are required to 1) read our 2021 Operating Plan, 2) visit our Getting to Shoals page to review the necessary travel and pre-arrival COVID-19 testing information, 3) register using the link in the Dates section below, and 4) complete our Overnight Participant Forms.

 Experience the magic of the Isles of Shoals in early fall.
 Two nights on Appledore Island will give us the opportunity to explore the diversity of the islands.
 Over 200 species of songbirds, seabirds, and waterfowl occur on Appledore as migrants – making it a perfect spot to observe fall movements.

 The Appledore Island Migration Banding Station will be in operation and we will have the chance to observe songbird migrants up close.
-Neighboring White and Seavey Islands are home to a thriving Common, Roseate and Arctic tern colony after restoration efforts were initiated in 1997.
+Neighboring White and Seavey Islands are home to a thriving Common, Roseate and Arctic tern colony after restoration efforts were initiated by NH Audubon in 1997.
 Most of the terns will have started their southern journey, but we will take a boat tour of the islands, hear project details, and land if possible.

 In addition to all the spectacular birding that the islands have to offer, we will take time to explore other aspects of Appledore, Shoals Marine Laboratory, and Celia Thaxter’s garden.
 Activities may include exploring the intertidal, an island history walk, or learning about SML's innovative research programs focused on understanding and sustaining the marine environment.

-Senior Biologist, NH Audubon
+Avian Conservation Biologist, NH Audubon